Masai giraffe: Conservation

 Masai giraffes are considered endangered by the IUCN, and the Masai giraffe population declined 52% in recent decades due to poaching and habitat loss.
 The population amounts to 32,550 in the wild.
 Demographic studies of wild giraffes living inside and outside protected areas suggest low adult survival outside protected areas due to poaching and low calf survival inside protected areas due to predation; these are the primary influences on population growth rates.
 Survival of giraffe calves is influenced by the season of birth and the seasonal local presence or absence of long-distance migratory herds of wildebeest and zebra.
 Metapopulation analysis indicated protected areas were important for keeping giraffes in the larger landscape.

 In situ conservation of Masai giraffes is being done by several government agencies, including the Kenya Wildlife Service, Tanzania National Parks, Zambia Wildlife Authority; and non-governmental organizations including PAMS Foundation and the Wild Nature Institute.
 Community-based wildlife conservation areas have also been shown to be effective at protecting giraffes.

 Over 100 Masai giraffe live under human care in AZA accredited zoos in the United States.
 At several zoos, Masai Giraffe cows have become pregnant and successfully given birth.

-Masai giraffes can suffer from giraffe skin disease, which is a disorder of unknown etiology that causes lesion on the forelimbs.
+Masai giraffes can suffer from giraffe skin disease, which is a disorder of unknown etiology that causes lesions on the forelimbs.
 This disorder is being further investigated to better understand mortality in this species.